harmonyland/harmonyland.github.io/src/guide/slash_commands/tag_bot.md

 Slash Commands actually don't require making a bot user!
 But with a bot user you get a lot more functionality than just commands.
 For the sake of simplicity, we're using bot user way, that uses Gateway for receiving interactions.
 :::

-Now go to OAuth2 page, and select `Bot` scope, preferably leaving permissions blank because they're not needed.
+Now go to OAuth2 page, and select `bot` and `applications.commands` scopes, then copy invite.
-Copy the link, and add `%20applications.commands` at the end of it.
-Because, at the moment, when I'm writing this, Slash Commands update it not completely deployed yet.
-So the OAuth2 link generator will ask you to add a Redirect URI which is not needed for the `applications.commands` scope.

 If you are confused with this, here's a template link: `https://discord.com/api/oauth2/authorize?client_id=YOUR_APPLICATION_ID&permissions=0&scope=bot%20applications.commands` and make sure to replace `YOUR_APPLICATION_ID` with yours!